 - Successful results of animal studies and human clinical trials.
-Such studies that have been conducted so far have demonstrated the very promising characteristics of PPL-103 described above as well as a number of related attributes.
+Such studies that have been conducted so far have demonstrated the very promising characteristics of PPL-103 and PPL-138 described above as well as a number of related attributes.

 - The detailed results of these studies can be seen in the PPL-103 Technical Narrative.

-- Scientific Knowledge and Creativity - The company’s scientists are highly regarded in their field.
+- Scientific Knowledge and Creativity - The company’s scientists are highly regarded in their fields.
 They developed extensive expertise in medicinal chemistry and neuropharmacology at institutions such as Stanford Research Institute (SRI) and Torrey Pines Institute for Molecular Studies.
 Prominent scientists at leading institutions such as the National Institute on Drug Abuse (NIDA), Virginia Commonwealth University (VCU), the University of Michigan, and the Rockefeller University have also contributed to the company’s drug development technology.

 - Lean Business Practices - The team is experienced in lean business practices.
 The company has a track record of accomplishing a great deal on a lean budget so far and intends to continue that discipline in the future.

 Bill Crossman is a senior management professional with domestic and international experience as CEO, CFO and other senior management positions in enterprises ranging from entrepreneurial start-ups to Fortune 100 level companies.
 Mr. Crossman has a proven track record of successfully commercializing emerging technologies.
 He has assisted numerous early-stage companies to refine business strategies, commercialize new products, raise capital, license technologies, scale revenues and production, and expand into global markets.
 Crossman also has expertise in implementing lean business practices and continuous improvement strategies.
-Bill holds a BS degree from the U.S. Merchant Marine Academy at Kings Point and a MBA from the Haas School of Business at the University of California – Berkeley
+Bill holds a BS degree from the U.S. Merchant Marine Academy at Kings Point and a MBA from the Haas School of Business at the University of California – Berkeley.

 Dr. Lawson is an expert in medicinal and synthetic organic chemistry.
 As a senior Medicinal Chemist and Project Manager at Stanford Research Institute (SRI International) for 20 years, he headed the Neurochemistry R & D Group with responsibilities for the discovery and development of new compounds in neuroscience including analgesics, anti-convulsants, anxiolytics, and stroke therapeutics.
 While at SRI, Lawson collaborated for ten years with Dr. Toll, Chief Neuropharmacologist and Board Member of Phoenix PharmaLabs (see below), on analgesic drugs under NIH grant funding.
 During this period, Dr. Lawson discovered the initial class of opioids capable of relieving pain without the typical side-effect problems of morphine-like opioids.
 After leaving SRI, Lawson founded Phoenix PharmaLabs, Inc. for the purpose of renewing the development of non-addicting opioid compounds.
 John holds a BS degree with Phi Kappa Phi honors from Iowa State University and a Ph.D. from the University of Oregon.
 He was also a Postdoc. fellow at Syntex Corp.

 Mr. Chou is a serial entrepreneur and founding partner of Spectra Consulting Group where for over 25 years he has performed consulting on growth issues in emerging business development, including specialized consulting in strategic planning, capital acquisition, capital structures, organization re-engineering, process development, and dispute mediation.
 He specializes in start-up consulting for technology, life science, and consumer product companies.
 Mr. Chou’s corporate experience includes serving as a Chief Financial Officer, Controller, and as a CEO.
-He currently serves as an officer of several operating companies and sits on various Boards as a director.
+He currently serves as an officer of several operating companies and sits on various boards as a director.
 He has participated in architecting numerous capital structures and has developed strategies for development-stage enterprises that have produced significant debt and/or equity investment.
 Mr. Chou’s clients are located across the western United States.